 Drink at least 8-10 (8 oz.) glasses of water or juice per day.
 Avoid drinks with caffeine.
 Caffeine causes your body to lose more fluid.

 Eat at least 3 fiber-rich foods each day.
-Food rich in fiber include most fruits and vegetables (such as apples, dates, beans and peas).
-Also, whole grain breads and cereals (such as bran products and oatmeal).
-Try eating prunes or dinking prune juice.
+Food rich in fiber include most fruits and vegetables (such as apples, dates, beans and peas, prunes and prune juice) and whole grain breads and cereals (such as bran products and oatmeal).

 After surgery you may notice that you tire more easily.
-This is normal and will decrease as you get your strength and energy back.
-Staying active will help you gain strength.
-It will also help prevent constipation.
+This is normal and will improve as you get your strength and energy back.
+Staying active will help you gain strength and will help prevent constipation.
 You should be as active as you can but also take time to rest.
 Slowly increase the amount of activity you do each day.